ajmal017/amp/documentation/technical/metadata_handling.md

   - Our subjective belief on how important a data source is.
 This information can help us prioritize data source properly
   - E..g, P0
+- `RELATED_MATERIAL`
+  - Pointers to papers, articles, books, blogs that contain information related to this specific time series

 ## `MonsterMetaData`